About the BMC Series

 Alison is a Senior Editor for the BMC-series.
 She studied at the University of Reading completing a PhD on investigating the effects of mutations on the structure of p53.
 After working for a time in academia, she joined BioMed Central in May 2014, as a Database Editor for the ISRCTN registry.
 Alison joined the BMC-series in November 2016.

-Ciaràn is an Editor for the BMC Series since March 2019.
-He obtained his BSc in Neuroscience from University College Dublin, MSc & PhD in Pharmaceutical Sciences from University of Copenhagen, Denmark.
-He researchs the neurochemical correlates of behaviour relevant to psychiatric disorders cross-species.
-Having most enjoyed the publishing process during his PhD, Ciaràn relocated to London to join BMC.
-He is committed to promoting valid science on open-access platforms.
+Ciaràn obtained his BSc in Neuroscience from University College Dublin, MSc & PhD in Pharmaceutical Sciences from University of Copenhagen.
+He continues to research the neurochemical correlates of behaviour relevant to psychiatric disorders.
+Having most enjoyed publishing and reviewing during his PhD, Ciaràn relocated to London to join BMC Series as Editor.
+He is committed to promoting robust science on open-access platforms.

 - Lauren Mcmillan